Harriet Putnam Fowler: Early life

+Career

-In 1879, she published a work entitled Vegetarianism, the Radical Cure for Intemperance.
-Next, she published a novel entitled Our Smoking Husbands and What to Do With Them (New York, The Authors' Pub.
-Co., c.
-1879)).
+In 1879, she published a work entitled Vegetarianism: The Radical Cure for Intemperance.
+Next, she published a novel entitled Our Smoking Husbands and What to Do With Them.
 Later, she collated a series of ancestral books of genealogy and heraldry.
 She was the author of a book of poems entitled Puritan Bluebells, and like her mother, contributed poems to papers.
 Fowler also published short stories.
+Her article "The Home of 'Old Put'" appeared in The Rutland Daily Herald in 1886.

 Although Fowler lived with a disability for 40 years as a result of an injury from an accident, her final illness was of less than a week's duration.
 She died at her home in Danvers, Massachusetts, July 28, 1901.
 Her memoir was incomplete at the time of her death.

 Putnam family cupboard

 Fowler donated the Putnam cupboard of English oak and cedar to the Essex Institute.
 Her ancestor, John Putnam, imported it probably about the middle of the 17th century, as the chest of drawers which forms its lower part was not developed earlier, nor were the geometrical patterns of the cedar mouldings used in combination with the split balusters upon the pilasters, until that date.
 Upon its back are marks of a fire from which the cupboard was rescued when, some two centuries ago, the Putnams' house was destroyed.
 Certain vase finials which surmounted the posts, 'improvements' suggested by the taste of an 18th-century member of the family, were removed.
-The enclosed box settle with lifting lid in the Bulkeley Collection is almost unique among examples of colonial woodwork; when discovered in a stable at Barrington, Massachusetts it had for many years been used to hold salt for cattle.
+The enclosed box settle with lifting lid in the Bulkeley Collection is almost unique among examples of colonial woodwork; when discovered in a stable at Barrington, Massachusetts, it had for many years been used to hold salt for cattle.
 It illustrates the earliest of the English modes of combining the chest and the table which produced the settle.
 The panelled framing of the seat indicates that cushions were intended.
 The usual type of earlier colonial settle more nearly resembled the high-back variety one finds in old village inns in this country.
 They were drawn in front of the fire upon a winter's night—especially when of curved shape, as in some old English inns until recent days—for the sake of light as well as warmth, in those days when the flicker of the Betty lamp, shown in the art work as an example, was the sole other illumination.